firstdraft/appdev-lessons/lessons/string-lesson.md

 #### gets.chomp

 We almost never want to keep the `\n` that results from the <kbd>return</kbd> keypress that submits the user's input.
-Fortunately, the handy `.chomp` method does exactly what we need — if there's a `\n` at the end of a string, it will remove it; if there isn't, it does nothing.
+Fortunately, the handy `.chomp` method we saw above does exactly what we need — if there's a `\n` at the end of a string, it will remove it; if there isn't, it does nothing.
 So, in practice, when we call `gets` we almost always tack a `.chomp` on to it immediately.
 Try modifying the program to:

 ```ruby
 their_name = gets.chomp